sestaton/tephra/README.md

 A manuscript is in preparation, which includes a description of the all the methods and their uses, a comparison to other programs, and results from model systems.
 These will be provided in some form ahead of publication, as soon as they are available.

 For now, please cite the github URL of this repo if you use Tephra.
 Thank you.

+**CONTRIBUTING**

+I welcome any comments, bug reports, feature requests, or contributions to the development of the project.
+Please submit a new issue (preferred) or send me an email and I would be happy to talk about Tephra or transposons.

 **LICENSE AND COPYRIGHT**